GLOBAL MARKETS-Shares tumble amid risk aversion; oil price, China yuan drop

 * Dollar falls vs euro; Treasury prices up on safety bid

-* U.S. 10-year yields hit over six-week low (Updates to close of U.S. markets)
+* U.S. 30-year yields hit over 6-wk low (Updates to close of European markets)

 By Sam Forgione